Matrix-Robotics/matrix-wp-theme/plugins/paid-member-subscriptions/readme.txt

 == Changelog ==
+= 2.3.4 =
+* Feature: Added an email for subscription renewals.
+Disabled by default
+* Fix: Make the GDPR text that the user enters translateable
+* Misc: Change method of determining website user count when choosing to show a select or input on the Add New Member and Add New Payment pages

 = 2.3.3 =
 * Fix: A notice that started appearing with WordPress 5.7
 * Fix: An issue with a link from our Setup Wizard appearing as an empty link under the Dashboard menu